djangocon/djangocon-us-docs/tasks.md

 ## Sprints

 - [ ] Update the sprints pages on the site
-- [ ] Encourage projects to have a list of easy tickets ready and publish them beforehand
+- [ ] Encourage projects to have a list of easy tickets ready and publish them beforehand.
+Projects to reach out to:
+  - [ ] Django
+  - [ ] PyBee
+  - [ ] Django Girls
+  - [ ] PyLadies
+  - [ ] Who else?
 - [ ] Brainstorm ways to make sprints friendlier to new contributors
 - [ ] Make sure sprint supplies have been ordered
 - [ ] Create the sprint room allocation boards
 - [ ] Make sure sprinters know when & where lunch is so food isn't wasted
 - [ ] Check the temperature of the sprints rooms
+- [ ] Recruit sprint mentors
+- [ ] Verify strong wifi in the venue

 ## Swag

-- [ ] Design DjangoCon US stickers
+- [x] Design DjangoCon US stickers
 - [ ] Order DjangoCon US stickers
-- [ ] Design DjangoCon US swag bag
+- [x] Design DjangoCon US swag bag
 - [ ] Order DjangoCon US swag bag
-- [ ] Brainstorm a fun DjangoCon US souvenir (travel mug, etc)
+- [x] Brainstorm a fun DjangoCon US souvenir (travel mug, etc)
 - [ ] Water table during swag bag stuffing
 - [ ] Music during swag bag stuffing
 - [ ] Better box cutters for opening swag boxes
-- [ ] Add volunteer slot to swag bag stuffing setup
+- [x] Add volunteer slot to swag bag stuffing setup

 ## Opening Reception

+- [ ] Recruit sponsor
+- [ ] Book venue
+- [ ] Book food and drink (ensure a variety of non-alcoholic offerings, and food)
+- [ ] Add to website
+- [ ] Tweet and blog about opening reception
-- [ ] TODO
+- [ ] Tweet thanks

 ## Outreach

+### Call for Proposals

+- [x] Reach out to PyLadies
+- [x] Reach out to Django Girls
+- [x] Reach out to Women of Color in Tech Chat
+- [x] Reach out to CodeNewbies
+- [x] Reach out to TransHack
+- [x] Reach out to Callback Women
+- [x] Reach out to GirlDevelopIt
+- [x] Reach out to RailsGirls (some of those women probably also do Django!)
+- [x] Reach out to ChickTech
+- [x] Look at other national and regional conferences and reach out to speakers who would be a good fit for DjangoCon to ask them to submit, especially on diverse topics such as:
+  - [x] mental health
+  - [x] committing to open source
+  - [x] diversity in tech (women, people of color, parents, older people, veterans, LGBTQIA+ people, etc.)
+  - [x] teaching/mentoring
+  - [x] community
+- [x] Reach out to active regional diversity groups
+- [x] Post CFP on r/PyLadies, r/Django, and r/Python with encouragement of underrepresented people to submit
+- [x] Ask the committee and your social network for people who would make great (first-time) speakers
+- [x] Email those people and personally invite them to submit talks
+- [ ] Review submissions, with an eye toward topic diversity (since submitters are anonymous in the review process)

+### Financial Aid

+- [x] Reach out to PyLadies
+- [x] Reach out to Django Girls
+- [x] Reach out to Women of Color in Tech Chat
+- [x] Reach out to CodeNewbies
+- [x] Reach out to TransHack
+- [x] Reach out to Callback Women
+- [x] Reach out to GirlDevelopIt
+- [x] Reach out to RailsGirls (some of those women probably also do Django!)
+- [x] Reach out to ChickTech
+- [x] Reach out to active local diversity groups and programming user groups such as:
+  - [x] Python User Groups
+  - [x] Django User Groups
+  - [x] PyLadies
+  - [x] Django Girls
+  - [x] GirlDevelopIt
-- [ ] TODO
+- [ ] Review financial aid applications

 ## Code of Conduct

-- [ ] Add photography policy to site
+- [x] Add photography policy to site
+- [x] Confirm CoC is on site
+- [ ] Add CoC contacts to site, with phone numbers
+- [x] Add CoC contact email to site

 ## Volunteers

-- [ ] Update the volunteer pages on the site
+- [x] Update the volunteer pages on the site
-- [ ] Do *not* reset the organizers mailing list djangocon-organizers@googlegroups.com
+- [x] Do *not* reset the organizers mailing list djangocon-organizers@googlegroups.com
 - [ ] Help answer emails on the organizers mailing list
 - [ ] Create the on-site volunteering spreadsheet (reg desk, swag had out, etc)
 - [ ] Email volunteers before DjangoCon with more details, where they should meet etc